 He is also the only pitcher to win a batting title: he pitched in 49 games that year, while playing 22 at first base and 17 in the outfield.
-He was an umpire in the 1889 AA and was a player-manager in the minors at the end of his MLB career.
+He was a player-manager in the minors at the end of his MLB career.

 After baseball he was in the oil business and ran a grocery store.

 - AA Pitching Triple Crown (1884)